Brian Speedie

 "In painting, I've always been drawn to oils.
 It's something to do with the way that time for contemplation and change is inherent the medium.
 I’m never more conscious of time than when I’m working with a lump of Bavarian limestone from the Jurassic period in stone lithography.
 The process offers similar opportunities for contemplation and change."

-My work on stone has been mainly non-figurative, and the best of it (or at least the work that most satisfies me) shows a dialogue or tension between things, marks that happen and are allowed to do their own thing, and those that are quite deliberate and managed.
-It makes some kind of sense to me, visually, as a way of proceeding.
-I live in Madrid for part of the year and the spirit of Goya, which still pervades the city, is a big influence.
-This explains a return to drawing and figuration in my recent etchings and aquatints and monotypes.
+Brian Speedie's work on stone has been mainly non-figurative, and the best of it (or at least the work that most satisfies him) shows a dialogue or tension between things, marks that happen and are allowed to do their own thing, and those that are quite deliberate and managed.
+It makes some kind of sense to him, visually, as a way of proceeding.
+He lives in Madrid for part of the year and the spirit of Goya, which still pervades the city, is a big influence.
+This explains a return to drawing and figuration in his recent etchings and aquatints and monotypes.

 BIOGRAPHY